MADISON TECHNOLOGIES, INC. TO SELL COMPANY OWNED AND OPERATED TV STATIONS

 "We spent an awful lot of time analyzing the move into content," said Philip Falcone, Founder and CEO of Madison Technologies, Inc. "This shift for the Company represents a sizable opportunity in an untapped part of the global media space.
 We believe this pivot with the Jay & Tony acquisition along with the station sales and the development of the network will enhance Madison's value for shareholders and improve our access to capital."
 The Company already has one of its shows "Daily Drop" airing on Canadian broadcast and cable tv channels.

-Sovryn Holdings, Inc. and it’s broadcasting unit Sovryn.tv merged earlier this year with publicly traded Madison Technologies, Inc (OTC: MDEX).
+Sovryn Holdings, Inc. and it's broadcasting unit Sovryn.tv merged earlier this year with publicly traded Madison Technologies, Inc MDEX.

 About Madison Technolgies, Inc.